 This program is not an accredited certification course to become a sworn police officer.

-The next session of the CPA will begin on Monday, September 12, 2011, at the Allegheny Center Alliance Church located at 801 Union Place, Room 120 (located behind 250 East Ohio Street on the North Side).
-The program will be held each Monday evening, from 6:00 p.m. to 9:00 p.m. for 15 weeks.
+The next session of the CPA will begin on Wednesday, February 8, 2012, at the offices of the Pittsburgh Downtown Partnership located at 925 Liberty Avenue, 4th floor.
+The program will be held each Wednesday evening, from 6:30 p.m. to 9:30 p.m. for 15 weeks.

 Class size is limited to 30 participants.
 All interested persons must complete an application and give permission for the Pittsburgh Bureau of Police to conduct a background check to determine if they have a criminal record.